||Student Clubs and Organizations >>

 - Protect and promote the best interests of students;

 - Advocate on behalf of students and student issues to all decision makers on a local, state, and federal level.

-- Work with the Anishinaabe Student Congress to develop campus and student unity through cultural awareness and celebration;
+- Work with the Anishinaabe Student Council to develop campus and student unity through cultural awareness and celebration;

 - Be a resource for students regarding campus or MnSCU policies that affect them;